Tear-Stained Letter

 "Tear-Stained Letter" is the opening track from Richard Thompson's 1983 album Hand of Kindness.
-The song has been recorded by others, notably a hit version by Jo-El Sonnier in 1988.
+The song has been recorded by others, including a notable hit version by Jo-El Sonnier in 1988.

 Content

-With a strong zydeco feel, the song's length is 4 minutes and 44 seconds.
+With a strong zydeco feel, the song's length is 4 minutes and 40 seconds.
 The main riff is performed on saxophones by Pete Thomas and Pete Zorn, who also performs the background vocals, and on accordion by John Kirkpatrick.
 The coda features a duet between a sax solo, accordion solo, and guitar solo by Richard Thompson.

 The song is in the key of G major, with a fast tempo in 4/4 time.
 It uses a chord pattern of E7-A-E7-A-D-G on the verses, and B7-C-D-G twice on the chorus.

-The lyrics feature a narrator who breaks up with a tumultuous romantic partner: "Just when I thought that things would get better / Right through the door come a tear-stained letter".
+The lyrics feature a narrator who has broken up with a tumultuous romantic partner: "Just when I thought that things would get better / Right through the door come a tear-stained letter".